jorge-mells/simple-todo-cli/Design.md

 remove todos, and change the priorities of todos.

 - Creating Todos
-A simple todo can be created by using the --new flag and passing a string describing the todo.
+A simple todo can be created by using the --description flag and passing a string describing the todo.
 A --name flag has to be passed as well to identify the todo.
 The todo might be assigned a priority as well, using the --priority='priority' flag.
 There are three possible priority levels assigned the values 1, 2 and 3 with 1 being the lowest priority.